-- 1. Bachelor's degree from an accredited institution and have an overall bachelor's GPA of at least 3.2 on a 4.0 scale. - 2.
-Completed at least 15 semester or 24 quarter hours in undergraduate psychology classes with a GPA of 3.2 in such courses.
+1. Bachelor's degree from an accredited institution and have an overall bachelor's GPA of at least 3.2 on a 4.0 scale.

+- 2. Completed at least 15 semester or 24 quarter hours in undergraduate psychology classes with a GPA of 3.2 in such courses.
 Psychology majors are preferred, but this is not required. - 3.
-Combined GRE (Verbal & Quantitative) of at least 1100.
+Combined GRE (Verbal & Quantitative) of at least 302 (new scoring) or 1100 (old scoring).